georgebabarus/magento-filesystem-extension/docs/source/index.rst

 .. meta::
     :description lang=en:
-        Magento 2 File Storage Extension easy to use, extendable and configurable is all you need to move any media file to a cloud storage service like Amazon S3
+        File Storage Extension for Magento 2 easy to use, extendable and configurable is all you need to move any media file to a cloud storage service like Amazon S3

 .. meta::
     :keywords lang=en: